Carjacking of Christchurch grandmother caught on camera

 "She hasn't left her bed since really, she was ill already."

-His nana's car, which she relies on to look after her nephew with Down's syndrome, was found abandoned near the Waimakariri Gorge bridge.
+Her car, which she relies on to look after her nephew with Down syndrome, was found abandoned near the Waimakariri Gorge bridge.

 Fuller has been charged with two charges of aggravated robbery of vehicles, unlawfully getting into a vehicle and another of driving while disqualified.